HF-Enjoyer/many-particle-ballet/README.md

 Special thanks to my dearest friend Iaroslav Kutuzov (as known as Kusoslaw Intheforest).

 Metropolis algorithm and pairwise potential by *Ilya Mikhailov*.
-Temperature, RDF plot, average distance calculation, many bug fixes and valuable advise by *Iaroslav Kutuzov*.
+Temperature, RDF plot, average distance calculation, many bug fixes and valuable advices by *Iaroslav Kutuzov*.

 ## How to use this code